sqlxpert/backup-events-aws/README.md

   The function to schedule original backups for deletion adds a full-day margin.

-- Option to encrypt logs at rest, with the AWS Key Management System (KMS)
+- Option to encrypt logs and queued event errors at rest, using the AWS Key Management System (KMS)

+- Least-privilege SQS queue policy

 - Option to use custom vaults (with custom KMS keys) and a custom role for AWS Backup